Batched compression (im_batchcompress)

 |||

-This boolean value specifies that the remote client must present a certificate.
+Specifies if the remote host must present a certificate.

 If set to |